I am Andreana Drencheva. Most people call me Addy. This is my (mostly neglected) home on the web. Welcome.

 My current research investigates:

-- How do entrepreneurs seek feedback effectively when creating and leading new organisations?
+- How do entrepreneurs seek feedback when creating and leading new organisations?

 - How do contextual factors, such as culture and religion, influence entrepreneurship?

-I am interested in working with ventures that put people and purpose first and enhance the possibilities for living of communities in sustainable ways through entrepreneurship and innovation.
+As a Fellow of the Royal Society of Arts (FRSA), I am interested in working with ventures that put people and purpose first and enhance the possibilities for living of communities in sustainable ways through social entrepreneurship and innovation.

-On a more personal note, I like chocolate, dogs, books, sticky notes, Moleskine notebooks, the interwebs, people, sangria, and sunny days.
+On a more personal note, I like chocolate, dogs, books, sticky notes, Moleskine notebooks, and sunny autumn days.

 If you find anything here interesting and think it might be a good idea to collaborate on a project, participate in my research, meet for coffee or chat about ideas, get in touch.